christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Introduction

-Man-portable air defense systems, or MANPADS, are anti-air missile launchers, which are used to fight airborne targets such as helicopters or jets on a squad-level.
+Man-portable air defense systems, or MANPADS, are anti-air missile launchers, which are used to fight airborne targets such as helicopters or jets on a squad- level.
 They offer protection against low-flying attackers for infantry formations without using expensive vehicleborn weaponry.

 ##### Gameplay

 Since MANPADS are about 3x as fast as ATGMs (as a comparison, a TOW flies at around 278-320m/s, while a Stinger missile flies at Mach 2.2 or 745m/s), they do not get the ATGM inch-per-round treatment.
 Rather, an attacked vehicle is able to react based on its condition and distance to the attacker, as seen below:

 [manpads flowchart]()

 The MANPADS team consists of a gunner and a loader, and behaves otherwise similar to an RPG team.
 The weapon is fixed and cannot be fired after moving.
 A direct LoS is required.

 MANPADS can also be deployed on a tripod as a stationary weapon system.

 ##### Rule